 EYE Film - Spectacular new film museum location on the north bank of the IJ.
 Has 4 cinema screens showing classic/art-house/retrospective films.
 Also holds film exhibitions.
 Note, they don't take cash, payment is by card only.
 Address is IJpromenade 1, take the free ferry to Buiksloterweg from the back of central station.

 Cinecenter - 4-screen art-house cinema found in a quiet street just behind Leidseplein.
 Has a very nice café-bar on site.
-Address is Lijnbaansgracht 236 (opposite Melkweg).
+Lijnbaansgracht 236 (opposite Melkweg).

 De Balie Cinema - Theatre and grand café located near Leidseplein.
 They have a small cinema showing art-house films.
 Also used as a venue for film festivals.
-Address is Kleine Gartmanplantsoen 10.
+Kleine Gartmanplantsoen 10.

 Pathé Arena - Large 14-screen cinema multiplex located at Bijlmer ArenA.
 Shows mainly commercial, 'Hollywood' type films.
 Also has an Imax screen.
-Address is ArenA Boulevard 600, opposite Bijlmer-ArenA station.
+ArenA Boulevard 600, opposite Bijlmer-ArenA station.